Wipes Hurt Pipes

 A big cause of this clogging crime is that many consumers are confused about which wipes are flushable and which are not.
 Currently there are no manufacturing regulations or legal requirements that a product must meet in order to claim that it is “flushable” and only voluntary guidelines may be followed at the discretion of manufacturers.
 The lack of laws to define the “flushable” and “sewer-and-septic-safe,” designation allows troublemaking materials to run amuck in our pipes.

 In Consumer Reports’ standard tests, toilet paper breaks down quickly.
 But when testers ran the same test with the flushable wipes they didn’t break down at all.

 There are only three things that should be flushed down your toilet: Pee, Poop, (toilet) Paper.
 Whether you call it the the loo, the john, or the porcelain throne, keep in mind that it’s a toilet, not a trashcan!
 Use the 3 P’s to protect your pipes and help you flush smart and save money!

-*Tip: Keeping a trashcan in your bathroom is an easy way to properly dispose of unflushable materials.
+*Tip: Keep a trashcan in your bathroom to easily dispose of non-flushable materials.